Our alumni are working in the industry. Here are some highlights of a few of them:

 Masako Tobaru (2005) is the technical director of the Chance Theater, Anaheim, CA (see chancetheater.com) where she frequently designs as well.
 See her profile on the theatre alumni profile pages.

 Chris Tornow (1994) is the owner of his own commercial production company, Pfinix Creative Group, where he directs and designs his own productions for top businesses including Bosch Tools, Rubbermaid, Nissan, and Microsoft on one of the largest sound stages in Orange County.
 Tornow has been working professionally as a Production Designer/Art Director for more than 15 years and is a lecturer at the Dodge School of Film and Media Arts at Chapman University.

 Megan Tisdale (2013) is working for costume services at Disneyland.

-Lauren Winnenberg (2014) began a program in 2015 in Arts Politics at NYU’s Tisch School of the Arts in New York.
-Previously she served as assistant director for Creative Kids Playhouse Children's Theatre of Orange County and was part of the 8th annual Young Artist Project with Phantom Projects Theatre Company at the La Mirada Center for the Performing Arts.
+Lauren Winnenberg (2014) ) received an M.A. in Arts Politics at NYU’s Tisch School of the Arts in New York (2016).
+Previously she was an assistant director for Creative Kids Playhouse Children's Theatre of Orange County and was part of the 8th annual Young Artist Project with Phantom Projects Theatre Company at the La Mirada Center for the Performing Arts.